 - 2 large portobello mushroom caps

-- 2 medium jalapeño chiles, seeded and finely chopped
+- 2 medium jalapeño chiles, (seeded, ribs removed and minced)

 - 1 tablespoon chili powder